cunybpl/nycet_pnp/src/content/calculation_methodologies/lighting-plant-and-systems-energy-consumption.md

 <p class="equation">$\overline{kWh}_{n} =$ Total energy consumption for each panel or switchgear(in kWh)</p>
 <p class="equation">$n =$ Number of panels or switchgear measured</p>

-### Current Measurement at the Output of a Panelboard using Current Transformers
+### A.2 Lighting Electrical Current Output from Electric Panelboard

 Lighting fixtures generally require single-phase power to operate but <u>electrical distribution systems</u> are commonly three-phase.
 This methodology only applies to a three-phase, four wire system (wye configuration), additionally the panelboard load must be balanced (i.e., all three electrical lines, or phases, must have the same current and line-to-neutral voltage.)
 For an unbalanced load, where voltage and current are not equal across the three lines, energy should be measured directly with a data-logging power logger capable of measuring a three-phase system, see section A.1.